drkemp/ThreeD/README.md

 Holes are specified in 2D from the center of the panel.
 Currently round and square holes are supported, with round holes dimensioned to center and square holes to the top left corner.
 Hole definitions are a list of vectors with each vector as:

-* type "C" for circle, "S" for square
+* type "C" for circle, "S" for square, "B" for Boss
 * X position
 * Y position
 * Circle radius or square X
 * Circle depth or Square Y
+* square depth, boss inner radius (not used for Circle)
-* square depth (not used for Circle)
+* square corner radius, boss total height (not used for Circle)
+* boss outer radius (not used for circle or square)

 Example: [["C",10,20,30,2]] will make a 30mm round hole 2mm deep at 10,20